BrainPad/cliboa/docs/modules/postgresql_read.md

-# MysqlRead
+# PostgresqlRead
-Execute a query to MySql server and get result as csv file.
+Execute a query to Postgresql server and get result as csv file.

 # Parameters
 |Parameters|Explanation|Required|Default|Remarks|